HatemSha3pan/HatemSha3pan/README.md

 ## 📖 About Me
 I am passionate about turning data into actionable insights and helping businesses make data-driven decisions.
 With a background in data analytics and data science, I enjoy solving complex problems by employing advanced data analysis, machine learning, and visualization techniques.

-Currently, I focus on using Python, SQL, and R to analyze, interpret, and visualize data.
+Currently, I focus on using Python and SQL to analyze, interpret, and visualize data.
 I’m always excited about diving into new datasets, tackling challenging problems, and expanding my skill set.

 ---